Sandy Springs north end proposals receive mixed support; new trail proposed

 One resident worried the idea to encourage more homeownership is targeted at removing rental housing.

-“This is the PC, swarmy way of saying ‘clean out apartment residents and demolish apartment complexes,'” the resident said.
+“This is the PC, smarmy way of saying ‘clean out apartment residents and demolish apartment complexes,'” the resident said.

 Some thought encouraging “creative-industry companies,” which included marketing agencies, tech start-ups and graphic design firms, to come to the north end could bring a rise in housing prices.